UoA-eResearch/eresearch-cookbook/documentation/instructions_for_writing_instructions.md

 mind when looking for a recipe. e.g. 'Loading data in .csv format into a MySQL database'.

+- Describe any relevant information about the end product of the recipe first - this facilitates comprehension and execution by giving us the right mental model to begin with. e.g. "You are going to draw a house.
+Draw a rectange with a triangle above..."

 - Use subheadings that fit the main heading and break the task into smaller subgoals - e.g. "Open a connection to MySQL".
 Subheadings are important to help locate information when browsing, and locating info when moving between the